top of page

 IPA:

-Mildly hungry or having a slight appetite.
+Peckish means mildly hungry or having a slight appetite.

 "After skipping breakfast, I was feeling peckish by mid-morning."

-Detailed meaning of peckish
+Detailed Meaning of Peckish

 When someone is peckish, they may experience a subtle but noticeable craving for food, often characterized by a growling or rumbling stomach.
 It is a state of feeling slightly hungry or having the desire to eat something, usually due to the passage of time since the last meal or snack.
 Being peckish is often associated with a sensation of emptiness or a need for nourishment, but it is not as intense as being famished or starving.
 It implies a mild and manageable hunger that can be satisfied with a light meal or a small snack.